 3. Fuel cost as per your city of residence

 One of the biggest driving factors behind opting for a diesel model is the per litre price difference between the two fuel types.
 However, ever since the deregularisation of diesel prices by the Government this gap has come down from Rs.
 21/litre in 2013 to around Rs.
-11.09/ litre currently.
+10.54/ litre as of May 16, 2017.
 This indicates buying a petrol car might be a more feasible option.

 4. Other Factors